simondlevy/Hackflight/README.md

 ## Design principles

-Hackflight attempts to maintain a simple relationship between the code and the elements of the flight-control flow diagram shown below:
+Hackflight attempts to maintain a simple relationship between the code and the elements of the flight-control flow diagram shown below.
+Boxes represent data, ovals represent functions, and feedback arrows represent the need for functions that have state (instance variables); for example, the maintenance of an error integral in a PID controller:

 <p align="center">
 <img src="media/dataflow.png" width=700>